 Consumers uncertain of financial stability to begin new year

-Consumers have become less confident of their financial standing since the holiday season American consumers are more worried about their financial stability in the new year, as the latest Country Financial Security Index saw the largest bi-monthly drop in its history in February.
+American consumers are more worried about their financial stability in the new year, as the latest Country Financial Security Index saw the largest bi-monthly drop in its history in February.

 The index, which was released on Tuesday, declined by 3.2 points to hit 63.1 in February.
 Following an increase in the index to end 2009, the most recent findings suggested that consumers had shifted their opinions on their finances and become more wary about where they stood.